Nina Persson

 Nina Elisabet Persson ([ˈnîːna ˈpæ̌ːʂɔn]; born 6 September 1974) is the lead singer and lyricist for the Swedish rock band The Cardigans.
-She has also worked as a solo artist, releasing two albums as A Camp and one under her own name, and has also appeared as a guest artist with several other acts.
+She also has worked as a solo artist, releasing two albums as A Camp and one under her own name, and has appeared as a guest artist with several other acts.

 Career

 Persson made her acting debut in the film Om Gud vill which was released in 2006.

 She appears on the Manic Street Preachers song "Your Love Alone Is Not Enough", which reached #2 on the UK chart, on the album Send Away the Tigers.
 She also features on the 2009 Sparklehorse/Danger Mouse collaboration Dark Night of the Soul singing "Daddy's Gone".

 Persson's first solo album released under her own name, Animal Heart, was released on 10 February 2014 on the independent British record label Lojinx Records.

+In 2016, Persson appeared as a guest vocalist on the Local Natives song "Dark Days," singing the second verse.

 In October 2022, Domino Recording Company posted a single by James Yorkston, Persson and The Secondhand Orchestra called "Hold Out For Love."
-The track was "from the forthcoming album 'The Great White Sea Eagle.'
+The track was from the forthcoming album The Great White Sea Eagle.
 She worked with James Yorkston and Karl-Jonas Winqvist of The Second Hand Orchestra on that album in Malmo.
-She was touring in the UK with them in 2022 and 2023.
+She toured in the UK with them in 2022 and 2023.

+In 2025, Yorkston and Persson released a second album-length collaboration, Songs for Nina and Johanna.
+The pair embarked on a UK tour in support of the album.

 She has said that the Cardigans may reform occasionally to play together, but there are no plans to work in a studio to create new music together.

 Personal life

+She was born on 6 September 1974.
 Persson grew up in Jönköping, Sweden.
-"I grew up in a middle-class, academic family," Persson said in 2014.
-"I lived in a villa with a garden.
+"I grew up in a middle-class, academic family," Persson said in 2014: "I lived in a villa with a garden.
 I had two younger brothers."